sumatiri/ProjectForReview/README.md

    details are fetched , combined response is returned to client.
 Similarly with POST and PUT calls resources are created by invoking MyRetail APIs

    Postman has been used for testing

+   SQL Server Studio is used for DB.
+Two Tables are : Product and Price Product has Id and ProductName
+   Price has Id, Price and Currency

+   SpringBoot has been used to develop the APIs